ec-benchmark-organizers/ec-benchmark/joint-paper/joint-paper-outline.md

 * Target journal: We have proposed a special issue to the editors of Ocean Engineering.
 The special issue could contain our joint paper as one article and could be a good place for participants who want to submit individual papers that describe their bechmark contribution in detail (potentially, participants could also expand their OMAE 2020 papers).
-In case Ocean Engineering is not interested, we could consider a similar journal.

 # Proposals for further analysis